eatdrinkhealthy/edh-app/README.md

     + 'chimp' for end to end testing
         - test UI and application flow

+> NOTE: It is more common or advantageous to run integration tests using 'meteor test --full-app'.
+Although load time is slightly slower, it does allow tests to be run across the client server divide.
+At this time, there is not a known significant benefit for running non '--full-app' integration tests in addition to running the '--full-app' integration tests. (running both, takes significantly longer)

 ### Test Runner File Naming Conventions

 #### Default test file names / locations for Jest, Meteor, and Chimp